GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/motion_repr_learning/README.md

 ## Customizing
-You can play around with the run options, including the neural net size and shape, input corruption, learning rates, etc. in the file flags.py.
+You can play around with the run options, including the neural net size and shape, dropout, learning rates, etc. in the file flags.py.

-## Contact

-If you encounter any problems/bugs/issues please contact me on Github or by emailing me at tarask@kth.se for any bug reports/questions/suggestions.
-I prefer questions and bug reports on Github as that provides visibility to others who might be encountering same issues or who have the same questions.